1

 Job description

-Burr & Forman has an immediate opening in its Mobile, AL office for a commercial lending associate.
-This position requires a J.D. degree and membership in the Alabama State Bar.
-Experience in corporate, real estate, lending, and estate planning is preferred.
-Candidate must possess excellent academic credentials, as well as strong research, writing, organizational, and analytical skills.
-Must be qualified to practice law in Alabama.
-We value collegiality and diversity among our lawyers and staff, and seek to make the practice both professionally and personally rewarding.
+Burr & Forman has an immediate opening for a commercial lending associate located in Charlotte, NC; Atlanta, GA; Nashville, TN; or Birmingham, AL. This position requires a J.D. degree and membership in the applicable state Bar.
+Candidates should have three or more years of commercial lending experience (real estate and/or C&I lending), with substantial involvement representing regional and national lenders in secured transactions and managing complex engagements in a team environment.
+Quality candidates will be self-starters with great client service skills and strong academic credentials, as well as strong research, writing, organizational and analytical skills and must be licensed to practice law in the applicable state.
+We value collegiality and diversity among our lawyers and staff and seek to make the practice both professionally and personally rewarding.
 The selected candidate will benefit from hands-on mentoring, client contact and long-term advancement opportunity.

 ADDITIONAL INFORMATION